 A wall of tall trees with dense treetops blocks the view on the left of the highway, and on the right, beyond a line of scrawny trees, I see hills coated with pine-colored plant life as if it were mould.
 In the far distance I can make out the faintest traces of a tall mountain blending with the darkness and the clouds.
 Not a building in sight, nor electric poles.
 I would have thought that all spaces would be occupied at this point of everything.

 A road sign mentions that we are passing by Zarautz.
 To the right of the highway tower clusters of seven to eight stories tall buildings that remind me of termite nests.
 The rain is easing off.
 I spot plenty of traffic on the nearby, smaller roads, as well as people walking on the sidewalks.
-Although the sky is covered in clouds, the morning is becoming brighter.
+Although the sky is covered in clouds, the morning is brightening.

 Alazne’s face is pale, but her cheeks are now a healthy shade of pink.
 I realize she was looking at me.
 She smiles.
 She squeezes my hand that was holding hers, then she shifts her weight in her seat.
 I open my mouth to say something, but Alazne closes her eyes to rest again.

 The sun has risen and peeks from between the clouds.
 The bus is venturing deeper into the province, and the highway stretches between tall walls of rough rock.
 Some unknown group of people must have opened this path through a mountain, many years ago.
 From time to time I see sheep grazing in the green, steep slopes.
-The forests are dense, and in the narrow spaces between the trunks there are only shadows.
+The forests are dense, and the narrow spaces between the trunks are filled with shadows.
 I recall distant memories of me sleeping in the woods, sometimes under a storm, during my first years as a ghost, until doing random stuff like that lost all its appeal.

 Someone taps my thigh.
 I must have fallen asleep.
 As I blink and look to my left, I realize that Alazne is trying to pass between me and the seat in front.
 The sun is shining through the windows, which makes me squint.